Signed in as:

 Despite disease, warfare, and land loss, Mohawk communities endured and adapted, maintaining deep ties to both their traditional homelands and diaspora settlements.

-Though the Van Slyck surname has faded within Mohawk communities, their descendants continue—especially among families in Akwesasne, Kahnawà:ke, and Tyendinaga bearing names like Benedict, Conners, Fadden, Gibson, Jacobs, LaFrance, Lazore, Mitchell, Smoke, Tarbell, and Thompson.
-Like Ots-Toch, these descendants carry forward a legacy of diplomacy, storytelling, and cultural resilience.
-She is remembered in both Mohawk and colonial histories as a powerful matriarch who helped shape the identity and strength of a people still here today.
+Though the Van Slyck surname has faded within Mohawk communities, their descendants continue—especially among families in Akwesasne, Kahnawà:ke, and Tyendinaga bearing names like Benedict, Conners, Fadden, Gibson, Jacobs, LaFrance, Lazore, Mitchell, Porter, Smoke, Tarbell, and Thompson.

 Copyright © 2025 Greenfield Review - All Rights Reserved.